techmill/techmill.github.io/README.md

 TechMill website
 ===

+The source code lives in the 'source' branch, and 'master' is used for deployment with Github pages.

 To setup the dev environment:

     $ ./setup.sh

-To run the dev server on port 9000:
+To run the dev preview server on port 9000:

-    $ ./preview.sh
+    $ grunt preview

-To build and publish:
+To build and publish (don't forget to push your changes to the source branch!)

-    $ ./build.sh
-    $ git add build
-    $ git commit
+    $ grunt deploy